deepSattva/WorldMachineLearningSummit_2018/README.md

 1. Using Anaconda Distribution

-A relatively painless way to install all the requirements is to use a Python distribution such as [Anaconda CE](http://store.continuum.io/ "Anaconda CE"), which includes the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.
+A relatively painless way to install all the requirements is to use a Python distribution such as [Anaconda CE](https://www.anaconda.com/download/), which includes the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.
-The code examples in this tutorial should be compatible to Python 3.6
+The code examples in this tutorial should be compatible to Python 3.6-3.7

 2. Manually installing additional packages